-If you're currently enrolled in university or recently graduated, then you're probably in a pretty low tax bracket to begin with.
-But here are 4 tips on how to reduce your tax bill even further and maximize your savings.
+If you're currently enrolled in a university or recently graduated, then you're probably in a pretty low tax bracket to begin with.
+But here are four tips on how to reduce your tax bill even further and maximize your savings.

 1. Carry-Forward Your Unused Tuition, Education, and Texbook Amounts

 The tuition, education, and textbook amount is the “most obvious” tax credit available for students.
 It is made up of three parts: the tuition you paid, an education amount, and a textbook amount.
 Your institution will usually send you a T2202A slip, which will list the tuition you paid in the year as well as the number of months you were in school.

 This is one of the few tax credits that is transferrable and that can be carried-forward to another year.
 If you can’t take advantage of the entire credit this year—e.g., because your income isn’t high enough—you can transfer part of the unused portion to a family member and/or you can carry-forward any unused amounts to another year.
 Wealthsimple Tax automatically calculates these amounts for you.

 Because of these valuable tax credits that you can carry-forward, we suggest that you file a tax return even if you aren’t earning any income!Wealthsimple Tax is a simple way to file your taxes.
 File your return with confidence it’s done right, and pay what you want—there’s no catch.